macpolicher/behave_test/README.md

 1. FOR RUNNING TEST: python -m behave --tags=@valid_login
 2. FOR SETTING UP THE REPORT: allure generate --clean
 3. FOR OPENING THE REPORT: allure open

+**IF REQUIRED**
+1. When you open the feature files for the first time and it's asking to install a Gherkin plugin in upper right corner, please install it
+2. When you open the .ini files for the first time and it's asking to install a .ini plugin in upper right corner, please install it